 - After you find the problem blade, slide the clip along the blade toward the end about an inch at a time and recheck for improvement after each adjustment.

 - Once you find the position that offers the most stability, position one of the balance weights in the center of the fan blade, parallel to the clip.

 - Stick or glue the weight in position, then remove the clip.

-If your ceiling fan is over 10 years old, it may have started developing mechanical issues.
-If you subject your fan to heavy usage, these issues may come up even sooner.
+- If your ceiling fan is over 10 years old, it may have started developing mechanical issues.
+If your fan gets heavy usage, these issues may come up even sooner.
 Beyond the wobble, there are other signs to look out for that may indicate that, rather than learning how to fix a wobbly ceiling fan, it’s time to accept that your ceiling fan is ready to be retired: